dimfeld/website/posts/parsing_with_nom.md

 }
 ```

 Finally, there are a few directives that are only valid if they constitute the entire line.
+The `---` horizontal rule
+directive must be alone in a block, and the `>` blockquote directive must be the start of a block.
 We put these in the top-level `parse` function and surround them with `all_consuming` to
 make sure that they actually use the entire line.